Nature and Science Events

 Sitta carolinensis

-climbing down trees headfirst.
-Males and females are similar,
+characteristically climbing down trees headfirst.
+Males and females are

-although the male has a darker cap on it's head.
-The white-breasted
+similar, although the male has a darker cap on it's head.
+The

-nuthatch is 5-6 inches long with a wingspan of 10 inches.
+white-breasted nuthatch is 5-6 inches long with a wingspan of 10

-insects, seed and nuts.
-They can be attracted by sunflower seeds
+feed on insects, seed and nuts.
+They can be attracted by sunflower

-eating insects in the spring and summer and nuts such as acorns
+woodlots eating insects in the spring and summer and nuts such as

 purple, or gray.
 The White-breasted Nuthatch exhibits an unusual

-an insect, a piece of fur, or a piece of vegetation in its bill
+insect, a piece of fur, or a piece of vegetation in its bill and sweep

 Tufted